-The Key Error exception in Python is an exception that most programmers encounter especially when they are getting started with Python dictionaries.
+The KeyError exception is an error that many programmers see when they start using Python dictionaries.

-- How to fix key errors in Python
+- How to fix key errors

 - How to handle key errors

-What does key error mean?
+What does KeyError mean?

-A Key Error is a way for Python to tell you that you are trying to access a key that doesn’t exist in a dictionary.
+A KeyError is a way for Python to tell you that you are trying to access a key that doesn’t exist in a dictionary.

-I define a dictionary that contains countries and their capitals.
+- create a dictionary that contains countries and their capitals.

-First I print the capital of Italy….
+- print the capital of Italy.

-…then I print the capital of France.
+- then print the capital of France.

 countries = {'Italy': 'Rome', 'Poland': 'Warsaw', 'UK': 'London'}